 Have you ever wondered about things like how the wacky inflatable men came to be known fixtures at used car lots?
 Or an in-depth look at pockets in women’s clothing?
 What about multifunctional WWII furniture intended to serve as everyday furniture AND a bomb shelter?

-99% Invisible is a podcast devoted to unveiling the history of everyday objects and design around us, helping to connect the dots between the past and present.
+99% Invisible is a podcast devoted to unveiling the history of everyday objects and design around us.
+It is also helping to connect the dots between the past and present.
 With over 250 million downloads, 99% Invisible is one of the most popular podcasts on iTunes.

-It’s a known fact that design surrounds us in every part of our lives, and whether we realize it or not, it’s easy to forget the importance of the things that we may use or come across every day.
+It’s a known fact that design surrounds us in every part of our lives.
+Moreover, whether we realize it or not, it’s easy to forget the importance of the things that we may use or come across every day.

-Through this weekly exploration of the process and power of design and architecture, 99% Invisible is an enlightening podcast that appeals to people of all backgrounds, including people outside of the AEC industry.
+Through this weekly exploration of the process and power of design and architecture, 99% Invisible is an enlightening podcast.
+It appeals to people of all backgrounds, including people outside of the AEC industry.

 The Business of Architecture podcast was created for aspiring architects who are seeking to manage and run a profitable enterprise.
 Started by host Enoch Bartlett Sears AIA in 2011, this podcast was a way for him to “scratch his own itch”.

-Ever since the inception of this program, Enoch has been on a mission to share strategies, tips, and secrets to becoming a thriving firm in the architecture world.
-He is known for adopting the “ArchitectCEO” mindset, in where he believes you must think like a CEO and not an architect to achieve maximum profit.
+Ever since the inception of this program, Enoch has been on a mission to share strategies, tips, and secrets.
+So, it has become a thriving firm in the architecture world.
+He is known for adopting the “ArchitectCEO” mindset.
+He believes you must think like a CEO and not an architect to achieve maximum profit.

-In Business of Architecture, you can tune into interviews with successful architects and consultants who provide beneficial insight into their practices and methods.
+In Business of Architecture, you can tune into interviews with successful architects and consultants.
+Therefore, they can provide beneficial insight into their practices and methods.

 As the very first design podcast, Design Matters has been broadcasting for over 13 years to date.
 Hosted by Debbie Millman, she regularly interviews designers, educators, authors, and thinkers alike who help broaden the world of creative culture.

-Debbie knew she had to share the brilliance of her guests, and Design Matters was the perfect platform for her to yield these meritable conversations and discussions.
-She started out by broadcasting her interviews through a telephone modem from her office in the Empire State Building but eventually transitioned to distributing them for free on the iTunes store––ultimately becoming the first design podcast to be circulated on iTunes.
+Debbie knew she had to share the brilliance of her guests.
+Moreover, Design Matters was the perfect platform for her to yield these meritable conversations and discussions.
+She also started out by broadcasting her interviews through a telephone modem from her office in the Empire State Building.
+However, eventually transitioned to distributing them for free on the iTunes store––ultimately becoming the first design podcast to be circulated on iTunes.

 Today, Design Matters is highly regarded as one of the best podcasts available on the iTunes store.
-It has won several awards, including The People’s Choice Cooper Hewitt National Design Award in 2011, and Debbie has been congratulated for her success by former First Lady Michelle Obama herself.
+It has won several awards, including The People’s Choice Cooper Hewitt National Design Award in 2011.
+Moreover, Debbie has been congratulated for her success by former First Lady Michelle Obama herself.

 This independently-run podcast features an in-depth look into architecture, buildings, and cities.
 It’s hosted by two British architects Luke Jones and George Gingell––who also touch on technology, film, fiction, comics, drawings and in their words, “the dimly imagined future”.

-Some notable topics of discussion on their show include a book review of Ayn Rand’s The Foundationhead where they explore the architecture of famous dystopias and how architects (Howard Roark) should ideally be depicted in fiction, as well as Living the Roman Good Life with Pliny––a comprehensive glimpse into what ancient Romans considered to be an ideal villa.
+Some notable topics of discussion on their show include a book review of Ayn Rand’s The Foundationhead where they explore the architecture of famous dystopias.
+Moreover, how architects (Howard Roark) should ideally be depicted in fiction, as well as Living the Roman Good Life with Pliny––a comprehensive glimpse into what ancient Romans considered to be an ideal villa.

 The Architecture Happy Hour is a Dallas based, informal podcast hosted by registered architects Laura Davis and Holly Hall.
-These two women ensure that you’re well-entertained throughout their show, giving the feel of a casual conversation instead of a technical discussion.
+These two women ensure that you’re well-entertained throughout their show.
+They are giving the feel of a casual conversation instead of a technical discussion.

 “From the very beginning we wanted the podcast to feel like you were sitting down with friends to chat about architecture and home design.” shares Davis.
 “And if you happen to have a cocktail in your hand, even better.”

-Laura and Holly started this podcast to help homeowners and individuals pursuing home projects to make informed decisions, allowing them access to valuable insight and advice from experienced architects such as themselves.
-They consider their podcasts to be a friendly resource and invite everyone from all backgrounds to join their conversation.
+Laura and Holly started this podcast to help homeowners and individuals pursuing home projects to make informed decisions.
+In addition, it is allowing them access to valuable insight and advice from experienced architects such as themselves.
+They also consider their podcasts to be a friendly resource and invite everyone from all backgrounds to join their conversation.

 7. The Urbanist